morgannamie/bulk-rnaseq/README.md

 7. **Output**
    All outputs, including R objects, CSV files, and PNG plots, are saved in the specified output directory.

 8. **Downstream Analysis**
    The DESeq2 object (`dds`) produced by this script is used to generate an interactive HTML report.
 This report includes run details and key differential expression  plots such as MA, volcano, PCA, and heatmap visualizations.
-This can be seen in the https://github.com/morgannamie/Differential-Expression-Reports repo
+This can be seen in the https://github.com/morgannamie/Differential-Expression-Reports repo.

 ## Prerequisites